-Sellers benefit by exponentially increased exposure for listed properties, while buyers benefit do to the ability to quickly identify ideal properties on the market for their clients to purchase.
+Sellers benefit by exponentially increased exposure for listed properties, while buyers benefit do to the ability to quickly identify ideal properties on the market for their clients who want to live in Connecticut to purchase.

 This system facilitates cooperation between competing agencies, brokers and agents, leveling the playing field and providing value for every party involved.